 Interacts with light to produce superoxides that destroy plant cells.
 On a sunny day, treated tissues will appear water-soaked within hours.
 Necrosis follows within one or two days.
 Dead tissue usually turns black.
-WSSA Group 22; HRAC Group D. See Photosystem I, Bipyridillium Herbicides.
+WSSA Group 22.
+See Photosystem I, Bipyridillium Herbicides.

 |Worker Protection Standards||REI: 24 hours|

 |PPE: coveralls, chemical-resistant gloves, water-proof footwear + socks, headgear for overhead exposure, apron when cleaning equipment, mixing, or loading, face shield when mixing or loading, protective eyewear|

 |Manufacturer: Syngenta Crop Protection, LLC||EPA Reg. # 100-1091|

 Revised: Dec.
 21, 2022

 Recommendations for the use of agricultural chemicals are included in this publication as a convenience to the reader.
 The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by NC State University or N.C.
 A&T State University nor discrimination against similar products or services not mentioned.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
 For assistance, contact your local N.C.
 Cooperative Extension county center.